cnosdb/cnosdb/server/continuous_querier/continuous_queries.md

 3 - cpu_by_region region=uswest
 ```

-The second CQ would use the same series id as the write, but would send it to another time-to-live (and thus shard).
+The second CQ would use the same series id as the write, but would send it to another retention policy (and thus shard).

-We'd need to keep track of which series + time-to-live combinations were the result of a CQ.
+We'd need to keep track of which series + retention policy combinations were the result of a CQ.
 When the data nodes get writes replicated downward, they would have to handle them like this:

 1. If write is normal, write through
 2. If write is CQ write, compute based on existing values, write to DB